kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-3.md

 [more code]
 ```

 Pull in `blog` sidebar.
-Just showing that we can easily add different sidebars.
-New sidebars or ones we used before on other pages.

 ```php
 <?php get_sidebar('blog'); ?>
 ```

 #### Adding Users
 You can add users and give them specific permissions.
-Maybe one user can only write posts and one user can have full access to everything on the site.

 * `the_author()` - who created the post?
   + The `author` is who created the post.
-  + Research how to add users to WordPress and give them various permissions
+  + Research how to add users to WordPress and give them different permissions

 **How do you create users in WordPress**
 Through the Dashboard.
 Add the user, add their info and choose their permissions.
 One you do, they will receive an email with information on how to log into the WordPress Site.